-Science Behind an ESA
+Science Behind an Emotional Support Animal

 An ESA is an Emotional Support Animal that helps a person with a mental health condition to come out of the misery and disability that makes a person feel alone and depressed.
 An ESA is recommended to those who suffer from any sort of mental disorder or disability.
-Either it is the initial traces of the depression or a severe case of suicidal tendencies, an ESA would always help you get distracted and brings you out of that situation.
+Either it is the initial traces of depression or a severe case of suicidal tendencies, an ESA would always help you get distracted and brings you out of that situation.

 But have you ever thought about why this happens?